ADVANCED TUTORIALS

 Collaborators

-All these people or entities with whom you relate in some way are defined as Collaborators in FacileThings: friends, family, colleagues, subordinates, clients, suppliers, partners, etc.
+All the people or entities you interact with are defined as Collaborators in FacileThings: friends, family, colleagues, subordinates, clients, suppliers, partners, etc.

-To add a collaborator to an action you just need to write a name that represents it, preceded by the @ symbol.
+To add a collaborator to an action, simply type their name preceded by the @ symbol.
 For example:

 Ask @ana to translate the latest blog post into Spanish.

-The list of collaborators is shown divided into two lists.
+The Collaborators view is divided into two sections.
 The first one contains those collaborators who have at least one active action at the moment and, therefore, it will be the one you want to observe most of the time.

 You can also create contacts with the “Add Collaborator” button.
-To edit the data of the collaborator that you have active, use the “Edit Collaborator” button that appears at the top right.
+To edit the details of the collaborator currently selected, use the “Edit Collaborator” button that appears at the top right.
 In both cases the following editor will appear:

-The only mandatory field is the Screen name, which must be a short name that you can easily remember, so you can include it in any action by prepending the @ symbol.
+The only mandatory field is the Screen name.
+It should be a short, easy-to-remember name that you can add to any action by placing the @ symbol in front of it.
 Like tags, it is written in lowercase letters and the use of the underscore is allowed to separate words.

 For collaborators to whom you usually delegate tasks, an important piece of information is the email address.
 If the email belongs to another FacileThings user, you will be able to connect with him or her, and delegate and receive tasks directly.
-Even if it’s not a FacileThings user, you can delegate tasks via email — the system can send emails with tasks to external collaborators as you will see below.
+Even if it’s not a FacileThings user, you can delegate tasks via email — the system will send the task details to external collaborators automatically.

 You can customize the avatar of your collaborators with the picture you prefer.
-When a collaborator doesn’t have a picture, a circle with a specific color and their initials is displayed.
+When a collaborator doesn’t have a picture, a colored circle showing their initials will be displayed.
 If you want to see two initials, edit the name and surname of your collaborator.

 Agenda

-On the right side you have all the actions related to the selected collaborator, grouped in two lists:
+On the right side, you’ll see all actions related to the selected collaborator, grouped into two lists:

-• Agenda.
-It is the list of actions that you will want to have on hand every time you meet with a collaborator.
+- Agenda.
+This list includes the actions you’ll want handy whenever you meet with a collaborator.
 It contains all the delegated actions (those that you have in your Waiting For list), all the actions that imply any conversation (those that you have in your Next Actions list) and all the events that include your collaborator (those that you have in your Calendar).

 The Agenda also contains other actions related to a collaborator that, although they are not active at the moment, you may want to have on hand when you meet with him or her.
 These “inactive” actions can be:

-We could say that inactive actions are actions that are somehow blocked, either by another action, or because the activation date has not yet arrived.
+Inactive actions are those currently blocked — either by a preceding task or because their start date hasn’t arrived yet.
 The agenda now includes all these actions, which are identified with a striped background:

 Delegating actions

-Most probably, certain tasks will appear in your daily workflow that you should not do — or do not want to do — personally.
+It’s likely that some tasks in your daily workflow shouldn’t — or don’t need to — be done by you personally.
 In that case, the correct thing is to delegate them to other people or entities and move them to the Waiting For list, so that you can follow up on them in each Weekly Review or when necessary.

-Since you are still accountable for these tasks and they will surely have an impact on other future tasks or projects, you should be aware of their evolution.
+Because you remain accountable for these tasks, and they may affect future tasks or projects, you should be aware of their evolution.

 There are several ways to delegate an action to a collaborator:

-• When you are clarifying stuff, you can write the @name of the collaborator in the text and send the task to the Waiting For list.
+- When you’re Clarifying, you can write the @name of the collaborator in the text and send the task to the Waiting For list.
 Or you can select the name in the list of collaborators that you have on the right side.

-• You can edit an action that already is in your Next Actions list or in your Calendar, add an @name (or select it from the list) and then click on the Waiting For option.
+- You can edit an action that’s already in your Next Actions list or in your Calendar, add an @name (or select it from the list) and then click on the Waiting For option.

 You will be able to make a general follow-up of the delegated actions in the Waiting For list: